Wakeful-Cloud/biased-media/README.md

 EasyList-compatible filter list for blocking biased media

 ## Source
 The source dataset is from [Meg Risdal (Kaggle)](https://kaggle.com/mrisdal/fake-news).
 All websites in this dataset are filtered by default.
+No modification to the dataset has been performed (Although feel free to run the notebook yourself).

 ## Usage
 1. Follow the instructions for your ad-blocker